 This is your spoiler alert but I suspect you already know most of the horrors that lie beneath this sentence already.

 The movie starts with the standard title followed by a screen crawl that tells you almost nothing.
-There is has been a galaxy-wide transmission from Palpatine.
+There has been a galaxy-wide transmission from Palpatine.
 Remember him.
 The guy Darth Vader threw down the light shaft in Return of the Jedi?

 Well, it turns out that Anakin Skywalker’s entire redemption story arc was a complete waste of his life and your time because Palpatine survived being chucked into a bottomless pit and then getting blown up in a Deathstar explosion.

 Movie opens with a random fight scene staring Kylo and the Knights of Ren.
 He’s searching for…well at first I thought it was a Sith Holocron but Abrams has never heard of those.
 It’s just some random MacGuffin cube that was mysteriously hidden for no discernible reason and it would lead whoever found it to Palpatine.

 Turns out the Emperor has been hiding out on the Sith homeworld.
 And I have to say Abrams did a great job with Korriban.
 Except he’s never heard of that either, so it was named something else.
 The Emperor is found almost immediately.
 And begins the first of Palpatine’s many, many conflicting plotlines.
 It was one long string of, “here is my plan.
 No, ignore that because here is my real plan!
 Stop paying attention to that plan because this, THIS, IS MY TRUE PLAN!!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!
 HA!”